Diversity Council Australia: Description, governance, and funding

-DCA is a not-for-profit organisation and charity, whose purpose is "is to promote and advance inclusion and diversity through the creation of more diverse and inclusive workplaces for the benefit of individuals, organisations and the broader community, with a focus on individuals that have been historically disadvantaged or underrepresented in the labour market".
+DCA is a not-for-profit organisation and charity, whose purpose is "to promote and advance inclusion and diversity through the creation of more diverse and inclusive workplaces for the benefit of individuals, organisations and the broader community, with a focus on individuals that have been historically disadvantaged or underrepresented in the labour market".
 Its member organisations employ around 20 per cent of the Australian workforce.

 In April 2021, Lisa Annese was CEO, and Ming Long was chair of the DCA board.
 Sunita Gloster was appointed chair in June 2024, after joining the board in May of that year.
 Annese served as CEO until December 2024.

 Catherine Hunter, was appointed CEO in February 2025, to commence in the role in March.
 She spent several years at Woolworths and before that, 17 years at KPMG, leading its corporate citizenship function and strategy from 2005 until 2021.
 As of March 2025, Sunita Gloster chairs the board.

 DCA is not funded by government, apart from (in 2025), a single research project on creating pathways to leadership for culturally and racially marginalised women, which obtained a grant from the federal government.
 Its income is drawn from a combination of membership fees, sponsorships, and paid services provided to businesses.
 As of March 2025 its major partners are IAG, KPMG, HSBC, and Gilbert + Tobin law firm.